demisto/content/Packs/FeedCyrenThreatInDepth/README.md

-Threat InDepth's actionable and contextualized intelligence helps enterprises improve their threat detection and response by providing unprecedented visibility into new email-borne security threats faster than other security vendors.s
+Threat InDepth's actionable and contextualized intelligence helps enterprises improve their threat detection and response by providing unprecedented visibility into new email-borne security threats faster than other security vendors.

 Benefits include: